robik/commandr/README.md

  - **Provided help output**
    - Generated help output for your program and sub-commands
-   - Can be configured/partially overriden to suit your needs, such as forced disabling of ANSI codes.
+   - Can be configured to suit your needs, such as disabling colored output.
    - Provided usage, help and version information.
    - Completly detached from core `Program`, giving you complete freedom in writing your own help output.